KiruF/FullstackOpenCourse/Part0/exercise_06_new-note-in-Single-page-app-diagram.md

 browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
 activate server
-Note right of browser: The browser is submitting the *Form Data* to the server as a JSON file, embedded within the
+Note right of browser: The browser is submitting the *Form Data* to the server as a JSON file, embedded within the POST request

 server-->>browser: The server responds with status code 201 (created). deactivate server